Tunkhannock man pleads guilty to sexual assault

 Video recording of the assault was recovered from Sherman.
 Officers say the victim’s hands were tied so tightly that her fingers had turned blue.

-Sherman has now pleaded guilty to felony rape, sexual assault and other charges.
+Sherman has now pleaded guilty to felony rape, sexual assault and kidnapping.
+Sherman now faces up to 20 years for each charge.

+Investigators also found Sherman in possession of child pornography.
+However, as part of a plea agreement those charges were withdrawn.

 A sentencing date for Sherman has not yet been set.